 ABOUT THE EQUALITY EFFECT

 The equality effect is a non-profit charity that uses international human rights law as a crowbar to pry open justice for women and girls around the world.
 Drawing on a team of feisty international lawyers, the equality effect supports its regional legal partners by initiating creative legal advocacy projects to achieve systemic change, e.g.: conducting research, collecting evidence, and developing test case litigation.
-In Kenya, the equality effect provided support for a constitutional claim against the government for failing to protect girls who had been raped; in May 2013, Kenya’s High Court agreed that the police failure to enforce existing rape laws, and police failure to protect them from rape, is a violation of domestic, regional, and human rights law.
-The work that led to this landmark ruling informs the equality effect’s newest project in Malawi that also seeks justice for victims of rape.
+In Kenya, the equality effect coordinated a constitutional claim against the government for failing to protect girls who had been raped; Kenya’s High Court agreed that the police failure to enforce existing rape laws, and police failure to protect them from rape, is a violation of domestic, regional, and human rights law.
+The equality effect is now implementing an inter-disciplinary, cross-sector plan, working with police, schools, and local communities, to ensure the implementation of the 160 Girls decision.
+The work that led to the landmark 160 Girls ruling informs the equality effect’s newest project in Malawi that also seeks justice for victims of rape.

 As three-time Amnesty International Media award-winner and author Sally Armstrong writes: “Once, in a very long while, maybe once in a lifetime, you get to witness a story that shifts the way an entire country or continent sees itself.
 The process of change is usually daring, certainly time-consuming, invariably costly, occasionally heart-breaking, and eventually an exercise so rewarding that it is the stuff of legends; this is the story of the equality effect.”